endurantgames/cosmiclegends/src/classes/monarch.md

     - Fortress
     - Opulent
     :::::::::::::::::::::::::

     This is a *Hero Cave* Ability.

 Righteous Rage

-:   If you are below half Health, add 2 to the dice pool to
+:   If you are below half Health, add 2 to the dice pool to advance the
-    advance the Smash goal.
+    Smash goal.

-TBD

-:   To be determined.

 :::::::::::::::::::::::::::::::::::::